Alejogb1/job-board/blog-data/how-does-parameter-selection-work-in-lassocv-when-nothing-is-supplied.md

 id: "how-does-parameter-selection-work-in-lassocv-when-nothing-is-supplied"
 ---

-Okay so you're asking about how LassoCV handles parameter selection when you don't give it any specific values right yeah I've been there wrestled with that beast more times than I care to admit it's actually a pretty interesting under the hood situation lets dive in
+ so you're asking about how LassoCV handles parameter selection when you don't give it any specific values right yeah I've been there wrestled with that beast more times than I care to admit it's actually a pretty interesting under the hood situation lets dive in

 So first off let's just get this straight LassoCV like a lot of these sklearn cross-validation things is all about finding the optimal regularization strength alpha right and if you don't tell it what alphas to check it's gotta figure it out on its own that's the crux of your question